r1hardz/privacy-chat-app/README.txt

-# 🔐 Privacy-Oriented Messaging App
+Privacy-Oriented Messaging App

 A lightweight Python-based chat application focused on user **privacy** and **security**, using end-to-end encryption.
 No messages are stored — they are only relayed through the server.

-## 🚀 Technologies Used
+Tech Stack

 - **Python 3**
 - `socket` – for network communication
 - `cryptography` – for RSA encryption
 - `tkinter` – for the GUI

-## 💡 Main Features
+Main Features

 - End-to-end encrypted messaging
 - No message history saved
 - Room-based login with password
 - Graphical interface for ease of use

-## 🖼️ Screenshots
+Screenshots

 **Login Window**
 ![Login](images/login_gui.png)